How do you create a brand?

 At its heart, a brand is emotional.
 It is the feeling someone has when they experience your business, product, or service.
 It is that quiet certainty that they are making the right choice, the reason they return, recommend, and remember.
 The most successful brands do not just sell; they create meaning.

-What makes a brand?
+What is a brand?

 A brand is more than a name or a visual identity.
 It lives in how people think and feel about you.
 It is a collection of experiences, promises, and small details that together create trust.